BullMooseDev/Arboretum/README.md

 // It would be cool to add a easter egg in the trees of a spider, when clicked shows a "the hobbit 1977" like scene

+CURRENTLY SOME OF THE TREE FILES DO NOT ACT LIKE PROPER PNGS

 <!-- USE PNG FORMAT FOR IMAGES -->